UnicornHeartClub/tabletop-macro-language/README.md

 # Contributing

 Want to help us improve the parser and language?
 We 💛 pull requests!
-Make sure you [disucss with us](https://github.com/UnicornHeartClub/tabletop-macro-language/issues/new) first first but generally any new functionality should adhere to the tests.
+Make sure you [discuss with us](https://github.com/UnicornHeartClub/tabletop-macro-language/issues/new) first first but generally any new functionality should adhere to the tests.

 ## Development